Bahoriband

+Tigwan- This is an historical place.
+There is two stone temple 'Sharda Temple & Kankali Temple'.
+It is also protected by heritage department.

+Roopnath - This is very beautiful and peaceful place.
+There is an Shiv & Parvati temple and water fall naming 'Sita kund, Ram Kund, Laxamn Kund'.
+There is a very large mela organized from 14 Jan to 24 Jan every year.

 Demographics

 Hindi is the local language here.
 The total population is 163,496 living in 35,054 houses, spread across a total of 197 villages and 79 panchayats.
 Males number 83,722 and females number 79,774.

 Transport

 Rail

 There is no railway station within 10 km of Bahoriband.
 However, Katni and Sihora stations are 43 km and 23.2 km from Bahoriband, respectively.

 Road

 Bahoriband town has two major roads, one from Sihora to Bahoriband and from Bahoriband to Sleemnabad.

 Antiquities

 Bahoriband is well known for the famous Shantinath image in the Bahoriband Jain temple with a Kalchuri period inscription.
 Tigawa, a notable archaeological site with a Gupta period temple, now known as the Kankali Devi Temple, is nearby.

 Airport

-Bahoriband's nearest airport is Jabalpur Airport situated 54.1 km away.
+Bahoriband's nearest airport is Jabalpur Airport situated 80 km away.

-Education
+Education & Sports

 Bahoriband has many govt. and private schools, such as: